On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 The dormant Faial Caldeira and Capelinhos volcanoes provide amazing hiking opportunities and breathtaking scenery.
 Hydrangeas grow wild everywhere in Faial and transform the island into a blue paradise in the summer, giving it the nickname the Blue Island.

-Our 3 day itinerary will give you lots to see and do and the friendly residents will make you want to stay.
+Our 3-day itinerary provides lots to see and do.
+The friendly residents will make you want to stay.

-This itinerary covers the Best Activities in Faial Island.
+This itinerary covers the Best Activities on Faial Island.

 - Day 1: Horta and Monte da Guia